inFlow Inventory tracks stock records. LineNow runs the inventory workflow that keeps stock moving.

 Pricing comparison

-LineNow is $50/month flat — every feature, every location, every business unit, every supplier, every channel, every user.
+LineNow is $100/month flat for the core SMB workflow, with supported users, suppliers, locations, business units, and channels in one plan.
 No per-seat pricing, no per-supplier fees, no per-order limits.
 90-day free trial, no credit card to start.

 The price difference is not a signal that LineNow is a lighter product.
 The architecture scales the way Stripe and Shopify scale — marginal cost per additional buyer approaches zero because Layer 1 AI inference runs the same way regardless of customer tier.
 The flat price is a structural consequence, not a discount.

-When to choose inFlow
+When inFlow is acceptable

 When to choose LineNow